Smartphone causes deterioration of psychological and mental health of young people

 The report also revealed that during the pandemic the mental health of each younger age group of adults has fallen dramatically.

-Across the 34 countries where the data was obtained, the decline, especially for young people (aged 18-24), has exacerbated a trend that existed before the pandemic but started after 2010, along with the growth of smartphone use.
+Across the 34 countries where the data was obtained, the decline, especially for young people (aged 18-24), has exacerbated a trend that existed before the pandemic but started following 2010, along with the growth of smartphone use.

 Psychological well-being Prior to 2010, studies showed that young people had the highest levels of psychological well-being, but since then, the trend has been in the opposite direction.